daos-stack/daos/doc/admin/predeployment_check.md

 DAOS ACL stores the actual user and group name (instead of numeric ID) and does not verify group membership check on the storage node.
 The DAOS agent (running on the client nodes) is responsible for converting the UID/GID to name and to resolve the list of groups that the users belong to.
-This informations are then signed by the agent and send to the storage node.
+This information is then signed by the agent and send to the storage node.

 As a result, DAOS does not require user and group to be synchronized between